getcellm/cellm/README.md

 docker compose -f docker-compose.Ollama.yml -f docker-compose.Ollama.GPU.yml up --detach
 ```

 A GPU is practically required if you want to use larger models than Gemma 2 2b.

-And if you want to further speed up when running many requests in parallel, you can use vLLM instead of Ollama:
+Iff you want to further speed up running many requests in parallel, you can use vLLM instead of Ollama.
+You must supply the docker compose file with a Huggingface token API key either via an environment variable or editing the docker compose file directy.
+If you don't know what an API key is just use a Llamafile model or Ollama.
+To start vLLM:

 ```cmd
 docker compose -f docker-compose.vLLM.GPU.yml up --detach